sefeg/sensible_bangle2_readout_and_python_scanner/README.md

 # My Course Addition

-1. Connect to smart watch through https://www.espruino.com/ide/#
-2. Remember device name, e.g. "Bangle.js f415"
+1. Remember device name, e.g. "Bangle.js f415"
+2. Connect to smart watch through https://www.espruino.com/ide/#
+3. Connect with the icon on the top left (you won't need to connect through your operating system)
-3. Upload to storage (database symbol) sensible-icon.js and sensible_settings.json
+4. Upload to storage (database symbol) sensible-icon.js and sensible_settings.json
-4. Open sensible.js and "Send to Espruino" (RAM)
+5. Open sensible.js and "Send to Espruino" (RAM)
-5. Activate all the desired features (Heart rate and Accelerometer activated by default)
+6. Activate all the desired features (Heart rate and Accelerometer activated by default)
+7. Disconnect from the watch in order to use the python scanner in the next step
-6. In the script bangle_scanner, change device name to the corresponding one
+8. In the script bangle_scanner.py, change device name to the corresponding one
-7. Check that CHARACTERISTIC_UUID is correct (e.g., nRF Connect app on iPhone)
+9. Check that CHARACTERISTIC_UUID is correct (e.g., nRF Connect app on iPhone)
-8. Select in notification_handler the data to be printed or stored
+10. Select in notification_handler the data to be printed or stored
-9. Remember that the bangle watch only allows one concurrent connection! sometime computer / phone BT restart is necessary
+11. Remember that the bangle watch only allows one concurrent connection! sometime computer / phone BT restart is necessary

 # Sensible